-The small and large dog parks are open, more exciting areas will be installed in the near future!
+The small and large dog parks and Pavilion are Open!

 Open Daily From Dawn to Dusk

 Click HERE for a map to the Park!